gear-foundation/whitepaper/docs/components/node.md

 ### Public Nodes

 Public nodes refer to devices that act as validators in a Gear public network.
-The nodes must run on a server that has a public IP address.
-Hardware requirements is the subject of evaluation.
+Gear node doesn't have any special hardware requirements excepting at least 64 Gbytes of free space on the SSD disk.
 Nodes participating in the public network must share their real-time data for health checks (continuous telemetry collection).

 ### Interaction with Gear Nodes